freeCodeCamp/chinese/chinese/articles/regex-in-javascript.md

 Lookbehinds provide a way to match patterns based on what precedes them, essentially matching an element if there is another specific element before it.

-**Example**: Suppose we have a string containing prices, and we want to match numbers preceded by the currency symbol "$" but not preceded by "€".
+**例如**： Suppose we have a string containing prices, and we want to match numbers preceded by the currency symbol "$" but not preceded by "€".
 We can use a lookbehind in a regex pattern

 ```javascript
 const priceString = "The price is $100, but €200.";